shukriadams/tetrifact/README.md

 Tetrifact is a server that stores build arfefacts.
 It was written as a storage solution for continuous integration in the games industry, where frequent and large builds consume a lot of storage space and can be cumbersome to retrieve.
 Tetrifact exposes a simple HTTP REST API so it's easily integrated into your CI build chain.
 It also has a simple human-friendly interface .

 Tetrifact is written in Dotnetcore 2.2, and should run on any system that supports Dotnetcore ASP.

-It is available as a Docker image at https://hub.docker.com/r/shukriadams/tetrifact
+It is available as a Docker image at https://hub.docker.com/r/shukriadams/tetrifact (currently, Linux only).

 ## How it works